patrickwalczak/Collection-Manager/README.md

 Admin has its own panel where he can block, unblock, delete users and add or remove admin.

+Admin see all pages as their author (for example, admin can open collection of other user and add an item it it; so, admin is virtually owner of every collection and every item).

 Application provides dark and light mode and supports two languages.

 Full-text search is implemented with MongoDB (it doesn't matter if query will be found in item comment or tags or additional fields)